 Intellectual Property Rights

 § 103 of the Copyright Act allows for the protection of "compilations," provided there is a "creative" or "original" act involved in such a compilation, such as in the selection (deciding which things to include or exclude), and arrangement (how they are shown and in what order).
 The sweat of the brow doctrine and protection is limited only to the selection and arrangement, not to the facts themselves, which may be freely copied.
 Facts are considered synonymous to "ideas" or "discoveries" under sweat of the brow doctrine and are not copyrightable.
 By extension, a compilation of uncopyrightable facts is also uncopyrightable.

 The Supreme Court decision in Feist v.
 Rural further made clear the requirements that a compilation be original in its composition, in denying protection to telephone "white pages".
-The Feist court rejected what was known as the sweat of the brow doctrine, in ruling that no matter how much work was necessary to create a compilation, a non-selective collection of facts ordered in a non-creative way is not subject to copyright protection.
+The Feist court rejected what was known as the sweat of the brow doctrine, in a ruling that no matter how much work was necessary to create a compilation, a non-selective collection of facts ordered in a non-creative way is not subject to copyright protection.

 Doctrine of Sweat of the Brow -

 Sweat of the brow doctrine is in conflict with the core principle of the Copyright Act.
 It has led to confusion in order to determine the boundaries of the concept of originality.

 With the ruling of the Feist Case(1991), this sweat of the brow doctrine was totally negated.
 U.S. Copyright Act allows for the protection of "compilations," only when there is a "creative" or "original" act involved in such a compilation.
 The application of Feist case was made in case of directories, catalogues, charts , forms and judicial reports etc..

 In India, the lacuna in originality is not defined in the Act.
 India follows Sweat of the Brow doctrine.
 In the cases like Eastern Book Company v.
 D.B.
 Modak(2002), Indian judiciary showed a shift from the sweat of the brow doctrine.
 But still in case of database protection, this sweat of the brow doctrine is practiced by the judiciary.
-The doctrine of sweat of the brow should be absolutely made void under copyright law, and Copyright Act should protect creativity and originality rather then labour and sweat.
+The sweat of the brow doctrine should be made void under copyright law, and Copyright Act should protect creativity and originality rather then labour and sweat.